 With marathon season fast approaching many are in training mode, and one of the most common injuries I see at this time in my clinic is medial tibial stress syndrome (MTSS).
-This commonly gets called ‘shin splints’ which is a catch all term to explain leg pain on exercise and is not a diagnosis.
-There are many diagnoses for exercise induced leg pain, so is important that you obtain the correct analysis to get the right treatment and get you back to sport quickly.
+This commonly gets called ‘shin splints’ which is a catch-all term to explain leg pain on exercise and is not a diagnosis.
+There are many diagnoses for exercise-induced leg pain, so it’s important that you obtain the correct analysis to get the right treatment and get you back to sport quickly.

-The aim of this blog is to give a brief update of what MTSS is, how to spot it and what to do about it, with some self-treatment advice at the end.
+This blog aims to give a brief update of what MTSS is, how to spot it and what to do about it, with some self-treatment advice at the end.

 So what is MTSS?

 Well, the truth be told we are still not entirely sure, and the most current definition we have is ‘Pain felt along the middle or distal third of the posteromedial border of the tibia that occurs during exercise, excluding pain from ischemic origin or signs of stress fracture (Yates & White, 2004).
 Currently, there are 2 schools of thought: the anatomical and the bone stress biomechanical theories.

 The anatomical theory proposes that certain muscles within the leg contract and pull against the tibia and the surrounding tissue called the periosteum, causing symptoms; although, we are not 100% sure which muscle is to blame.
 There is research supporting all of the muscles in the deep compartment of the leg being to blame, most probably because we are all different (or technically, have anatomical variation).
 Whilst many of us conform to ‘normal’ anatomy, variation does exist, and this can make the results of the research appear confusing (Stickley, Hetzler, Kimura, & Lozanoff, 2009).